- CITIGROUP INC. & ANOR. V CORPORATE AFFAIRS COMMISSION & 5 ORS.

 30. BROADCASTING/SPORT LAW:

-DRAFTING and ADVISING computer software companies on procurements, facilities management and other training contracts
+Drafting and Advising computer software companies on procurement, facilities management and other training contracts.

 Negotiation & drafting licenses for channel operators and programme provision and assisting with setting up & operating a new satellite television and telecommunications outfit.